adisarid/adisarid.github.io/content/authors/adi-sarid/_index.md

 superuser: true
 ---

-Adi Sarid is a partner and head of Operations Research Department at the [Sarid Research Institute LTD](http://www.sarid-ins.com).
+Adi Sarid is a partner and head of Data Science at the [Sarid Research Institute LTD](http://www.sarid-ins.com).

 Adi has a PhD in Operations Research from the department of Industrial Engineering in Tel-Aviv university, an MSc in Operations Research from Tel-Aviv university, and a BA in Mathematics Statistics and Operations Research from the Technion.

-Adi is also a certified [RStudio instructor](https://education.rstudio.com/trainers/), teaching tidyverse, shiny, statistics, and data science.
+Adi is also a certified [Posit instructor](https://education.rstudio.com/trainers/), teaching tidyverse, shiny, statistics, and data science.